dybran/Project-25/Project-25.md

 __Installing the tools in kubernetes__

+The best approach to easily get tools into kubernetes is to use helm.

 Install jenkins in the namespace __tools__ using helm

 Search for an official helm chart for jenkins on [Artifact Hub](https://artifacthub.io/).